In conversation with your environment

 Out-of-plan environmental activities

-If your plan does not fit into the environmental plan, the municipal council has designated cases for which it must first give its approval before the Board of B&W can grant the permit.
+If your plan does not fit into the environmental plan, the municipal council has designated cases for which it must first give its approval before the college can grant the permit.
 Examples include an application for a building plan of more than 25 homes or catering establishments of more than 350m2.
-Check out the regulation on neighborhood participation on this at www.zoetermeer.nl/omgevingswet.
+Check out the regulation on participation on this at www.zoetermeer.nl/omgevingswet.
 In these cases, you as an initiator are obliged to organize participation before applying for an environmental permit.
 How you as initiator carry out the participation is up to you.
 For example, with a home visit, but a residents' meeting for the neighborhood is also possible.

 You must submit the following information with the environmental permit application: